 Investors can open a brokerage account in several places, including traditional and online brokerage firms such as Charles Schwab, Fidelity and Robinhood.

 Online investing is easy, efficient and inexpensive, but there aren’t as many safeguards to prevent you from making bad trades.
-Some online brokerage firms, like Robinhood, are fully automated robo-advisors, while others, such as Fidelity, offer hybrid services that include robo-advising and financial coaching.
+Some online brokerage firms, like Robinhood, offer self-directed, DIY investment accounts, while others, such as Fidelity, offer hybrid services that include robo-advising and financial coaching.

 On the other hand, full-service brokers provide a wider range of services and more professional hand-holding for nervous or inexperienced investors.
 But these services come at a higher cost.